 What if the guideline amount of child support does not work for your family?

 The guidelines outlined in the Texas Family Code are just that- guidelines.
-They have been made into law because it was determined that they apply to a wide range of people, but they do not necessarily work equally well for all persons.
+These laws have been enacted because they are deemed applicable to a broad spectrum of people, but they may not function equally effectively for everyone.

 For example, suppose your child has a disability that requires medical attention around the clock or will require you to stay at home to care for them after age 18.
 In that case, the standard amount of child support will likely be insufficient to provide for your child's proven needs.

-If this is the case for you and your child, you and your attorney will need to address this issue with the divorce court, or if the problem arises after your initial child support order is introduced, a modification suit may need to be filed.
-You will be able to present evidence of the increased needs of your child in hopes of getting the child support modified.
+If you and your child are in this situation, you and your attorney will need to address it with the divorce court.
+If the issue arises after the initial child support order is issued, you may need to file a modification suit.
+You will present evidence of your child’s increased needs to seek a modification of child support.
 You and your ex-spouse would have an opportunity to settle your case outside of court by negotiating in mediation or on an informal basis.
 Otherwise, you will both present evidence to a judge to have him, or her decides whether your circumstances merit an increase in the monthly support level.

 Factors that a court will consider when deciding whether to deviate from the guideline levels of support include the age and needs of your child, your financial resources, each parent's ability to support your child, child care expenses, medical expenses as well as the costs associated with travel to allow your child to see each parent.
 If your circumstances demand a greater or lesser amount of child support, it will likely be due to one of the factors above.